fwielstra/fwielstra.github.io/poasts/2014-02-23-promises-and-design-patterns.markdown

 With that in mind, it's rather odd that [promises were scrapped from NodeJS][NodeJS promise discussion] early on in its development in favor of the current callback nature; I haven't dived into it completely yet, but it seems it had performance issues that weren't compatible with Node's own goals.
 I do think it makes sense though, if you consider NodeJS to be a low-level library; there are plenty of libraries out there that add the higher-level promises API to Node (like [the aforementioned Q][kriskowal Q]).

+(Update 2015: NodeJS 4.0 and further now use a more modern version of the V8 engine, now supporting promises natively.
+See [ES6 in the NodeJS docs][NodeJS ES6] for details.)

 Another note is that I wrote this post with AngularJS in mind, however, promises and promise-like programming has been possible in the grandfather of Javascript libraries for a couple of years now, jQuery; [Deferreds][jQuery deferred] were added in jQuery 1.5 (January 2011).
 Not all plugins may be using them consistently though.

 Similarly, [Backbone.js' Model api][backboneJS model] also exposes promises in its methods (`save()` etc), however what I understand it doesn't really work right alongside its model events.
 I might be wrong though, it's been a while.